A car park designated for car share vehicles

-To make use of these vehicles and others, you need to contact the operators direct:
+To make use of these vehicles you need to contact the operators directly:

 Over the next three years - subject to demand - the Council plans to identify up to 100 car parks across the city that could be set aside for car share vehicles or electric vehicle charging infrastructure and other services which either reduce the need to own a car, or make it easier to shift to sustainable transport fuels.

 A high-quality diverse transport system is key to Wellington’s economic, environmental and social success – and meeting the growth and climate change goals outlined in the city's Urban Growth Plan and Low Carbon Capital Plan.